-27 Car Wash Address: 1620 S Delaware Street Zoning: Transit Oriented Development TOD General Plan Designations: Transit Oriented Development APN: 035-200-070 Total Lot Size: 0.30 acres Site Ownership: Consolidated Max Allowable Base Densities: 50 units/acre (or 15 units) State Density Bonus: 7 additional units (50% density bonus) Proposed General Plan Base Density: 100-200 units/acre (or 30-60 units) Project Status: Potential Site for Housing Redevelopment Existing Conditions: Built in the 1950s, the site is currently occupied by a car wash.
+27 Car Wash Address: 1620 S Delaware Street Zoning: Transit Oriented Development TOD General Plan Designations: Transit Oriented Development

+APN: Total Lot Size:

+035-200-070 0.30 acres

+Site Ownership: C o

+Max Allowable Base Densities: 50 u

+nits/acre (or 15 units)

+State Density Bonus: 7 a

+dditional units (50% density bonus)

+Proposed General Plan Base Density: 100-130 u

+nits/acre (or 30-39 units)

+Project Status: P o

+tential Site for Housing Redevelopment

+Existing Conditions:

+Built in the 1950s, the site is currently occupied by a car wash.
 Even though the site is of a smaller size, staff believe there is potential for a housing development.
 Zoning regulations in this district allow for a FAR of up to 3.00.

+Development Opportunity:

-Development Opportunity: For Housing Element Adequate Sites List purposes, a conservative realistic capacity of 8 housing units (50% of base density) was estimated.
-However, the zoning allows up to 15 units, and should the developer/property owner choose to utilize the state density bonus, the development could produce up to 22 residential units.
-Adoption of the General Plan Update's land use map will increase the base density of the site to between 30-60 units.
-Site Constraints: Clean up needed due to site's former use.
+For Housing Element Adequate Sites List purposes, a conservative realistic capacity of 8 housing units (50% of base density) was estimated.
+However, the zoning allows up to 15 units, and should the developer/property owner choose to utilize the State density bonus, the development could produce up to 22 residential units.
+Adoption of the General Plan Update's land use map will increase the base density of the site to between 30-39 units.

+Site Constraints:

+Clean up needed due to site's existing use.

 It should be noted that while the lot size is less than 0.5 acres, redevelopment projects of a similar size have been successfully approved in the San Mateo.
-Grand Blvd Townhomes, Site C in Figure 3, was proposed for a site that is 0.32 acres in size.
+Grand Blvd Townhomes, Site C in Figure 1, was proposed for a site that is 0.32 acres in size.
 Built and occupied in 2018, the project produced 8 housing units in the form of detached townhomes.

 In other nearby jurisdictions, such as Mountain View and San Francisco, sites with similar characteristics have also been redeveloped into housing.

-Proximity to Transit: Located within half a mile (0.4 miles) of Hayward Park Caltrain Station and 0.9 miles from South El Camino Real.
+Proximity to Transit:

+Located within half a mile (0.4 miles) of Hayward Park Caltrain Station and 0.9 miles from South El Camino Real.